-Management believes that these non-IFRS measures allow for a better evaluation of the operating performance of the Company's business and facilitate meaningful comparison of results in the current period to those in prior periods and future periods.
-Figures that exclude significant items provide useful information by excluding certain items that may not be indicative of the Company's core operating results.
-A limitation of utilizing these figures that exclude significant items is that the IFRS accounting effects of these items do in fact reflect the underlying financial results of the Company's business; thus, these effects should not be ignored in evaluating and analyzing the Company's financial results.
+Management believes that these non-IFRS measures, non-IFRS ratios and supplementary financial measures allow for a better evaluation of the operating performance of the Company's business and facilitate meaningful comparison of results in the current period to those in prior periods and future periods.
+Non-IFRS measures presented in this AIF and in the Annual Report filed on www.sedar.com include certain figures from our Statement of Operations that are adjusted to exclude significant items.
+Although figures that exclude significant items provide useful information by excluding certain items that may not be indicative of the Company's core operating results, a limitation of utilizing these figures that exclude significant items is that the IFRS accounting effects of these items do in fact reflect the underlying financial results of the Company's business.
+Accordingly, these effects should not be ignored in evaluating and analyzing the Company's financial results.
 Therefore, management believes that the Company's IFRS measures of financial performance and the respective non-IFRS measures should be considered together.